DECODING yorudas LANGUAGE

 This is not a rule of the language, so much as it is a consequence of development that becomes an obstacle to us, as decoders.

-A few of The Queen and Yorda’s lines, constructed at an unknown point in time, were revised in structure and vocabulary for the game’s NG+ captions (first included in the Japanese release, on December 6th, 2001).
+A few of The Queen and yorudas lines, constructed at an unknown point in time, were revised in structure and vocabulary for the game’s NG+ captions (first included in the Japanese release, on December 6th, 2001).
+Because we rely so heavily on the NG+ translation feature to guide our understanding of yorudas Language, these revisions inadvertently muddle the original meaning of the hieroglyphic captions.

-Even so, it puts us in the difficult position of having to guess whether a line was encoded by an unknown rule, or if what we see are actually the remnants of an earlier draft.
+Most involve only a few words being changed, seemingly into synonymous terms that either carried slightly different implications or sounded better to the developers.
+Even so, it puts us in the difficult position of having to guess whether a series or strewn letters was encoded by some unknown rule, or if what we see are actually the remnants of an earlier draft.
 Some remain unclear even now.

-The reason why we use a constructed language is that we want to make the world as an unknown one, not as in a certain place or age in the real world.
+“The reason why we use a constructed language is that we want to make the world as an unknown one, not as in a certain place or age in the real world.
 Besides, if we use natural languages like Japanese or English in the game, players can understand what the characters are saying, so we have to decide the lines completely before the voice recording, including hint voices.
 Instead if we use a constructed language, we can change the lines even at the last part of development, corresponding immediately to the tuning.
 After all we are creating a game, we want to adjust it until the very last.”

 - Fumito Ueda, Gigazine Interview